open-and-sustainable/prismaid/docs/review/review-workflow.md

 5. **Q: Is it always better to analyze literature by extracting one piece of information at a time (one piece of information per prismAId project)?**<br>
    **A:** Yes, separate projects for each information piece is highly effective.
 This approach allows tailored prompts for more accurate answers.
 Combining multiple information retrieval tasks requires longer prompts that can confuse the AI model.
 The only drawback is increased cost, as separating questions approximately doubles the API expense.
 Therefore, quality is primarily constrained by budget.<br>
    **Further reading:** [OpenAI API Prices](https://openai.com/api/pricing/) - [https://doi.org/10.48550/arXiv.2404.08865](https://doi.org/10.48550/arXiv.2404.08865)

+## Next Steps

+Once a review has run, you can document it as a cumulative [RevAIse record](revaise-integration), then [check it for protocol conformance](../conformance) and consult the protocol's [requirement checklist](../guidance) to see what a fully conforming review still needs.

 <div id="wcb" class="carbonbadge"></div>
 <script src="https://unpkg.com/website-carbon-badges@1.1.3/b.min.js" defer></script>